Update From Our Safety Committee & Wardens

 As for churches, the diocese is letting congregations figure it out on their own.
 Some churches are staying entirely online, which we didn’t feel was right for St. Mark’s, especially with cases and hospitalizations dropping.
 A few churches have started meeting in person, and some of those are also requiring vaccinations, masks, and social distancing.
 We will be alert to any new guidance from the diocese, city, and state as rules change, and will take that into account.

 It’s so fitting that this moment arrives at the same time as Lent, which is a time of reflection and austerity.
 It is a time for moving slowly, and for being deliberate in our actions.
-We at the safety committee invite you to sit with us at this moment of transition awe slowly dip back into in-person worship.
+We at the safety committee invite you to sit with us at this moment of transition as we slowly dip back into in-person worship.

 As we look toward the future, the safety committee is looking forwards to obsolescence.
 We want nothing more than to get us to the point where we simply aren’t needed anymore.